NobleNomadic/NomadOS/README.md

 This is a rewrite of the original project due to the messiness of the OS structure. \
 **Project Goals**
 - Provide a command line to the user
-- Create a kernel which can run multiple controlled processes
 - Build a simple file structure where binary and text programs can be stored on the disk and interacted with
 - Develop a kernel module system where additional code can be loaded into the kernel to provide more functionality
   - Standard library to automate basic functions (print, input, etc)